estherkyx/tp/docs/DeveloperGuide.md

          Use case ends.

  *   3e.
-The user provides an invalid phone number (e.g., not at least 3 digits/contains non-numbers).
+The user provides an invalid phone number (e.g., not exactly 8 digits starting with 3, 6, 8, or 9/contains non-numbers).
      *   3e1.
-TutorFlow shows an error message: _"Phone numbers should only contain numbers, and it should be at least 3 digits long"._
+TutorFlow shows an error message: _"Phone numbers should be Singaporean numbers: exactly 8 digits starting with 3, 6, 8, or 9"._

          Use case ends.